Credit Note

 Option 1

-Create an invoice, remember to fill in the amount under the cheque field, and then redo the credit note.
+Create a new invoice, enter the amount under the cheque field, redo the credit note.

 Option 2

 Do a Customer Journal.
-The General Ledger Account is Bank and the amount must go in the credit column.
+The General Ledger Account is Bank Enter the amount in the credit column.

-Trade In: If the item is a trade in item, for example an empty coke bottle then the journal entries will be the opposite from a normal item.
-Stock and Input VAT will be credited and Customer Control debited
+Trade-In Item: If the item is a trade-in item (e.g., an empty coke bottle), the journal entries will be opposite to those of a normal item.
+Stock and Input VAT will be credited and Customer Control will be debited